Transformative Innovation®

 Dr. Christine Gulbranson is a Silicon Valley entrepreneur, investor, and innovator.
 She has served as CEO, chief innovation officer, venture capitalist (VC)/investor, board director, and adviser for large and small, public and private corporations, family offices, and nonprofit organizations.
 She is known for building new markets and transforming a breadth of industries including cleantech/renewables, mobility, big data/IT, materials, agriculture, and health care while mitigating financial risks.

-Christine is CEO of strategic advisory firm Christalis.
+Christine is the Chief Strategy Officer and Partner of Unified State Group, and CEO and Managing Partner of Nova Global Ventures.
 She was the CEO and director of a private family foundation office for impact investing, chief innovation officer of the University of California System, a general partner at VC firm GCP, and senior investment adviser to a family office in Europe.
 She was a judge on Discovery Channel’s Big Brain Theory to find the “next great American innovator,” which aired in over one hundred countries, as well as a scientist at LLNL.
 Christine has served for over twenty years as a director on more than a dozen private and public service boards and has been recognized by Silicon Valley Business Journal as one of the top forty under forty business leaders in Silicon Valley, as innovator for the twenty-first century by Massachusetts Institute of Technology’s (MIT) Technology Review, and as University of California (UC) Davis’s distinguished engineering alumni in business.

 Christine grew up in rural Northern California and Germany and is a first-generation college graduate.
 By age twenty-five, she earned five degrees from UC Davis—BS in physics, a BS, MS, and PhD in materials science and engineering, and an MBA.
 She holds patents in the fields of nanotechnology and lighting.